3BenLee/Algorithm-cli/ReadMe.md

 You can install this globally and use it to create a quick boilerplate but I think it's nice to keep all of the coding challenges you solve in one directory for easy reference.
 I recommend that users create a parent directory and repository.
 Give it any name you like.

 Then install `create-algo` in the newly created parent directory as a dependency.
-I usually create a child directory inside the parent with the name of the challenge I am solving and run `create-algo` in this newly created child directory to generate a boilerplate.

 ## Installation